Ninetalesgh/dndcampaign/vault/database/spells.md

 You create a radius 1 *(1.5m)* sphere of dense, acrid vapors centered on a point within range.
 The Sphere spreads around corners, and its area is heavily obscured and counts as difficult terrain.
 A creature that starts its turn in the area or enters it for the first time on a turn takes 2d6 Acid damage.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, its radius increases by 1 *(1.5m)* for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, its radius increases by 1 *(1.5m)* for each slot level above 2.
 - **Classes**: Artificer, Wizard
 *(Source: CS)*